allenpsuner/MFSG/Question_5.md

 3. On the third pass we will keep a local maximum and update global as the value increases.
 O(K)

 Overall Runtime here is 2N + K ~ linear for some value.
+K could become a multiple of N and is not ideal for sparse data samples as the bin assignment / access will out weigh gains from non-comparative bin sorting.